Ten Tips to Help You Keep on Top When Busy

-- Teeth Brushing Squats – Cardio is essential when it comes to keeping fit and healthy, but muscle strengthening is just as crucial and can even aid weight loss, so don’t discount it just because it doesn’t make you work up a sweat!
-High up on the list of muscle strengthening exercises aresquats.
+- Teeth Brushing Squats – Cardio is essential when it comes to staying fit and healthy, but muscle strengthening is just as crucial and can even aid weight loss, so don’t discount it just because it doesn’t make you work up a sweat!
+High up on the list of muscle strengthening exercises are squats.
 These are great for firming up your legs and bum.
 You can even try these by sitting and standing up again from a chair if you find free standing squats too difficult.
 Another brilliant way to add these to your daily routine is while you brush your teeth – that’s two whole extra minutes of squats you could fit in per brush!

-- Dancing – Short bursts of high intensity movement can be just as effective as a thirty minute jog so why not try thirty second bursts of movement (dancing is the most common way to do this) followed by forty-five second rest periods repeated for five minutes and gradually build on this time as you get more used to this type of exercise.
+- Kitchen Dancing – Short bursts of high intensity movement can be just as effective as a thirty minute jog.
+Why not try thirty second bursts of dancing followed by forty-five second rest periods repeated for five minutes.
+Gradually build on this time as you get more used to this type of exercise.
 Put your favourite tunes on and let loose like no one’s watching – let’s be honest; everyone loves a kitchen dance!

-- Tricep Dips – Sit on the edge of a sturdy chair, with hands next to hips.
+- TV Triceps – Sit on the edge of a sturdy chair, with hands next to hips.
 Slide your bottom off the edge and bend elbows to ninety degrees.
 Be sure to keep your back close to the chair, and then push back up.
 Do ten to twelve repetitions.
 Why not try this while watching your favourite TV show?

-- Take the stairs – As an alternative to jogging on the spot, jog up and down your stairs.
+- Take the Stairs – As an alternative to jogging on the spot, jog up and down your stairs.
 The incline as you go up the stairs makes it more difficult than a static jog which in turn burns more calories.
 Just be careful if you’re in socks or on the carpet – we don’t want any slips!

-- Lunges – If you want to work on your legs, then lunges are definitely the way to go and why not do them as the kettle boils.
+- Kettle Boiling Lunges – If you want to work on your legs, then lunges are the way to go and why not do them as the kettle boils.
 Stand tall with your toes facing forward and your feet about a foot apart.
-Step your right foot forward, your knee should bend at a right angle with your thigh parallel to the ground.
+Step your right foot forward then bend that knee at a right angle with your thigh parallel to the ground.
 Then push off the ground with your right foot, coming back to the starting position.
-Do the same with your left leg and repeat ten times on each leg.
-For the best results do three sets of ten in total.
+Do the same with your left leg and repeat as many times as you can.
+For the best results, do three sets of ten in total.
 This is also a great idea when brushing your teeth!

-- Skipping – Not just a childhood past time, it’s also a good way to get in some cardio.
+- Garden skipping – Not just a childhood past time, it’s also a good way to get in some cardio.
 It’s especially great at home as you don’t have the long distances associated with jogging and it’s an interesting alternative to a static jog.
 Try doing it first thing in a morning for 10 minutes.
 All you need is a skipping rope and enough space so you don’t hit anyone!

-- And finally, we couldn’t have top tips for getting fit at home without mentioning ourselves – InstructorLive!
-Workout in your lounge room first thing in the morning or while the kids are alseep during the day or in the evenings – anytime anywhere, it’s that simple.
+- And Finally… we couldn’t have top tips for getting fit at home without mentioning ourselves – InstructorLive!
+Workout in your living room first thing in the morning or while the kids are alseep during the day or in the evenings – anytime anywhere, it’s that simple.